- Introduction: Gastric sleeve

 - Chapter 8: Gastric Sleeve Turkey

 Gastric sleeve procedure is a highly demanded and effective weight loss surgery.
-It is a minimally-invasive surgery that can turn your life around!
-You probably know by now what’s a gastric sleeve and what can do for you.
+Approximately, 150 thousand people per year get gastric sleeve surgery.
+It is a minimally-invasive surgery that has turned thousands of lives around.
+You probably know by now what’s a gastric sleeve and what can it do for you.
 But how is it performed?

 In this chapter, we will talk about how to prepare for the surgery, how the surgery is performed step-by-step along with other types of gastric sleeve operations, and how post-operative care is performed.